thinkshout/thinkshout/blog/_posts/2015-06-22-meet-the-interns.md

 ![bojana.jpg](/assets/images/blog/interns_2.jpg)

 Bojana comes to us with a background as a public librarian.
 She’s an Americorp grad with a passion for technology, especially when it’s used for social good.
-She turned to Epicodus when she decided she wanted to pursue a new career in development.
+She turned to Epicodus when she decided she wanted to pursue a career in web development development.
 Front end development is her forte, and she dreams of one day building data-driven websites.
 She loves Drupal and is looking forward to getting more involved with the community.

 Favorite mythical creature: Griffin